 An important goal of PSYC 100 is that all students in the course gain a strong understanding of how empirical research in psychology is conducted and used to evaluate theories.
 The best way to learn about the research process is to experience it first-hand.
 Some of the most exciting and cutting-edge research is being conducted right here at Maryland, so there’s no better opportunity to learn about scientific psychology than by participating in those studies.
 Therefore, all students taking PSYC 100 at the University of Maryland must satisfy the three credit PSYC 100 SONA Research Requirement.
 Please review these important tips HERE for successfully completing and fulfilling the PSYC 100 Research Experience Requirement.
 These tips will save you time unnecessary worry and time.

 After you’ve completed participation in a study, the researchers will explain more about it, what they hope to learn from it, and how it was conducted to test a specific theory or research hypothesis.
 Participating in research not only helps the researchers, but it is also a great opportunity to ask questions about how experiments are designed and learn more about the different types of research conducted here.

-Please email the SONA System Administrator directly at SONAhelp@umd.edu regarding questions about the SONA System.
+Please email the SONA System Administrator directly at SONAhelp [at] umd.edu regarding questions about the SONA System.

 Your instructor may offer you the opportunity to participate in psychology studies for credit in this course.
 To do so, visit the SONA system website to sign-up.

 When you participate in an experiment you will gain credit hours.
-However, if you sign up for an experiment and do not show up at the time you signed up for (and did not cancel properly within 24 hours, following the instructions below), you will lose credit hours from the extra points that you have accumulated for participating in experiments.
+However, if you sign up for an experiment and do not show up at the time you signed up for (and did not cancel properly within 24 hours, following the instructions below), your account may be locked, preventing you from signing up for future studies.